RobertTalbert/discretecs/activities/module7/bc-video3-script.md

 We can make up a similar recurrence relation for B,4,3 and B,4,2.
 Let's focus just on B43 for now.

 B43 is the set of 4-bit strings with weight 3.
 Just as with B5,3, every such bit string is one of two things: A 1 followed by a 3-bit string with weight 2, or a 0 followed by a 3 bit string of weight 3.
+Now we know there are B32 of the first kind and B33 of the second kind and there's no bit string that belongs to both sets.
+So B43 is B33 plus B32.
+It's yet another recurrence relation.

+At this point it

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4OTYxNDg0NywzMzcxNDMzMDIsLTgxND
-Q1MTU3OF19
+eyJoaXN0b3J5IjpbNjEyOTI1NTE2LDExODk2MTQ4NDcsMzM3MT
+QzMzAyLC04MTQ0NTE1NzhdfQ==
 -->